Justice Department says 2 Chinese nationals charged with spying inside the US for Beijing

 According to an FBI affidavit filed in connection with the case, investigators believe Lai had been developing Chen to be a Chinese intelligence asset since at least mid-2021.

-Their activities, the FBI says, included coordinating on a dead-drop of at least $10,000 in cash to another person operating at the direction of the MSS.
-They also conducted surveillance of a Navy recruiting station in California and Navy base in Washington state, including through photographs and videos that investigators believe were sent to Chinese intelligence.
+Their activities, the FBI says, included coordinating on a dead-drop of at least $10,000 in cash to another person who was operating at the direction of the MSS.
+They also participated and arranged surveillance of a Navy recruiting station in California and Navy base in Washington state, including through photographs that Chen is accused of taking and that investigators believe were transmitted to Chinese intelligence.

-Authorities say Lai and Chen also discussed recruiting Navy employees to work for China, with Chen obtaining during a tour of a Navy installation photographs of names and hometowns of recent recruits.
+Authorities say Lai and Chen also discussed recruiting Navy employees to work for China, with Chen at one point obtaining names, hometowns and programs of recent recruits.
 Many listed China as their hometown and investigators believe the information was sent to China, the FBI affidavit says.

+The affidavit recounts conversations aimed at assessing whether individual Navy employees would make for good recruits for Chinese intelligence.

+In one instance, the FBI said, Chen sent Lai the name of a Navy employee and wrote: “I found out.
+His mother is Chinese.
+His father and mother did not get along and the mother was given custody when he was 8 years old.
+That is why he uses his mother's last name.”

-The case is one in a series of prosecutions concerning Chinese intelligence-gathering, including concerning the military.
+The case is one in a series concerning Chinese intelligence-gathering, sometimes related to the U.S. military.

-Last year, for instance, the Justice Department charged five Chinese nationals with lying and trying to cover their tracks, more than a year after they were confronted in the dark near a remote Michigan military site where thousands of people had gathered for summer drills.

-And in 2023, two Navy sailors were charged with providing sensitive military information to China, including details on wartime exercises, naval operations and critical technical material.
+In August 2023, for instance, two Navy sailors were charged with providing sensitive military information to China, including details on wartime exercises, naval operations and critical technical material.

+"Adverse foreign intelligence services like the PRC’s Ministry of State Security dedicate years to recruiting individuals and cultivating them as intelligence assets to do their bidding within the United States,” Assistant Attorney General John Eisenberg, the head of the Justice Department's National Security Division, said in a statement.

 Featured